Catalonia: Media and cinema

 Catalonia is the autonomous community, along with Madrid, that has the most media (TV, magazines, newspapers etc.).
 In Catalonia there is a wide variety of local and comarcal media.
 With the restoration of democracy, many newspapers and magazines, until then in the hands of the Franco government, were recovered in order to convert them into free and democratic media, while local radio and television began broadcasting.

 Televisió de Catalunya, which broadcasts entirely in the Catalan language, is the main Catalan public network.
 It has five channels: TV3, El 33, Super3, 3/24, Esport3 and TV3CAT.
 In 2018, TV3 became the first television channel to be the most viewed for nine consecutive years in Catalonia.
-State television that broadcasts in Catalonia in the Spanish language include Televisión Española (with few emissions in Catalan), Antena 3, Cuatro, Telecinco, and La Sexta.
+State television channels which broadcast in Catalonia in the Spanish language include Televisión Española (with few emissions in Catalan), Antena 3, Cuatro, Telecinco, and La Sexta.
 Other smaller Catalan television channels include local television channels, notably betevé, owned by the City Council of Barcelona, and broadcast in Catalan.

 The two main Catalan newspapers of general information are El Periódico de Catalunya and La Vanguardia, both with editions in Catalan and Spanish.
-Catalan only published newspapers include Ara and El Punt Avui (from the fusion of El Punt and Avui in 2011), as well as most part of the local press.
-The Spanish newspapers, such as El País, El Mundo or La Razón, can be also acquired.
+Newspapers which only publish in Catalan include Ara and El Punt Avui (from the fusion of El Punt and Avui in 2011), as well as most of the local press.
+The Spanish newspapers, such as El País, El Mundo or La Razón, also have Catalan editions.

 Catalonia has a long tradition of use of radio, the first regular radio broadcast in the country was from Ràdio Barcelona in 1924.
 Today, the public Catalunya Ràdio (owned by Catalan Media Corporation) and the private RAC 1 (belonging to Grup Godó) are the two main radio stations of Catalonia, both in Catalan.